Sacramento Kings: 2015–2017: Rise of Cousins

-2017–2020: Rebuilding post-DeMarcus Cousins
+2017–2022: Post-Cousins Rebuild

 On February 20, 2017, the Kings traded DeMarcus Cousins, alongside Omri Casspi to the New Orleans Pelicans for Tyreke Evans, Buddy Hield, Langston Galloway and two future draft picks.
 The Kings finished the 2016–17 season with a 32–50 record.

 In the 2017 NBA draft the team selected Kentucky point guard De'Aaron Fox with the fifth pick.
 They also selected North Carolina forward Justin Jackson with the 15th pick, Duke center Harry Giles with the 20th pick, and Kansas point guard Frank Mason III with the 34th pick.
 With four rookie pickups, Divac wanted to add veteran presences on the roster.
-On July 10, 2017, the team signed three veterans – Vince Carter, Zach Randolph, and George Hill.
+On July 10, 2017, the team signed three veterans—Vince Carter, Zach Randolph, and George Hill.

 The team finished the 2017–18 season with a 27–55 record, placing 12th in the Western Conference.
 Giles sat out the entire season due to a leg injury despite previous reports that he would make his rookie debut in January.
 Hill was traded to the Cleveland Cavaliers.
 Greek center Papagiannis, who was selected in the first round of the 2016 draft, averaged only 2.1 points in the 16 games played.

 During the 2018 NBA draft, the Kings selected Duke center Marvin Bagley III.
 The team was criticized following the draft for not selecting Luka Dončić, while Divac would go on to say he was confident in Bagley.
 Prior to the 2018–19 season, multiple analysts picked Sacramento to finish last in the Western Conference, calling their recent draft a "missed opportunity to build" and their lack of a veteran presence to offset their rookie lineup.
 The Kings lost to the Utah Jazz 123–117 in their season opener on October 17, 2018.
 Despite starting the season 1–3, including a loss to the Pelicans in which they gave up 149 points, the team would go onto win their next five games to hold a winning record.
 By December 30, the team held a 19–16 record.
 Ultimately, the Kings finished the season in ninth place in the Western Conference posting a record of 39–43; they again missed the playoffs.
-However, this was the team’s best regular-season record since their last playoff appearance in the 2005–06 season.
+However, this was the team's best regular-season record since their last playoff appearance in the 2005–06 season.
 In spite of this, head coach Joerger was fired after the conclusion of the season, and Luke Walton was hired as his replacement three days later.

 Earlier in the season, the Kings were rocked by the discovery that their former chief revenue officer, Jeff David, had embezzled $13.4 million in sponsorship payments from the Kings and their corporate partners over four years.
 David, who had taken a similar position with the Miami Heat, pleaded guilty to wire fraud and identity theft and was sentenced to seven years in federal prison.